Heavy quark polarization anisotropy as a novel probe of fireball geometry: Polarization harmonics

 To obtain quantitative estimates of the polarization harmonics, we use ALICE measurements of the spin alignment of the $D^{*+}$ meson in Pb$-$Pb collisions at $\sqrt{s_{\rm NN}}=5.02$~TeV, in the $30-50\%$ centrality class and $0.3<|y|<0.8$ rapidity interval~\cite{ALICE:2025cdf}.
 The observed increase of the $D^{*+}$ spin alignment with transverse momentum was interpreted in Ref.~\cite{Dey:2025ail} within a rotational Brownian motion framework.
 We adopt the corresponding fit parameters, $L_0=10$~fm and $\tau_s=1.31$~fm, and use $\alpha=6$ for mesons, charm-quark mass $m_Q=1.27$~GeV, and $y=0.55$ as the central value of the rapidity window.
 We consider $\epsilon_2=0.38$ for the elliptic geometric eccentricity from Monte Carlo Glauber calculations corresponding to $\sqrt{s_{\rm NN}}=5.02$~TeV Pb$-$Pb collisions in the $30-50\%$ centrality~\cite{Loizides:2017ack}.
-Figure~\ref{plot} shows the second polarization harmonic $p_2$ as a function of the transverse momentum $p_T$.
+Figure~\ref{plot} shows the elliptic polarization harmonic $p_2$ as a function of the transverse momentum $p_T$.
+The shaded band is obtained by varying $L_0$ and $\epsilon_2$ by $\pm 20\%$ and $\tau_s$ by $\pm 30\%$ in order to account for uncertainties in the extraction of the model parameters.
 We observe that $p_2$ decreases with increasing $p_T$, reflecting the fact that high-$p_T$ charm quarks traverse the medium with minimal depolarization and are therefore less sensitive to the underlying geometric anisotropy.

 To compute $p_T$-integrated polarization harmonics, an input for the heavy-quark momentum distribution is required.
 We employ a parametrized form of the prompt charm-quark spectrum obtained within the Fixed-Order plus Next-to-Leading Logarithm (FONLL) framework, which successfully reproduces the measured $D$-meson spectra in $pp$ collisions after fragmentation~\cite{Cacciari:1998it, Cacciari:2012ny, Cacciari:2015fta}: